-SAP R/3 was adopted for many reasons, one being an arrangement between SAP and large consulting companies where the consulting companies sold out the interests of their customers so they could profit maximize at their customers.
+SAP R/3 was adopted for many reasons, one being an arrangement between SAP and large consulting companies where the consulting companies sold out their customers’ interests so they could profit maximize for their customers.
 SAP was the vendor that allowed them to make the most money.

 SAP is not more customizable than competing applications; it is less customizable.
 It has the highest cost of customization and maintenance of any vendor that we track at Brightwork.
-Furthermore, NetWeaver as a specific product never existed, as we covered in the article Did Netweaver Ever Exist?
+Furthermore, as we covered in the article Did Netweaver Ever Exist?

 SAP performs a significant sleight of hand with the following few paragraphs.
 Now watch how the masters at SAP Marketing set up a false conclusion, without most readers ever noticing.